Defiant N. Korea leader says he will complete nuke program

-SEOUL, South Korea (AP) — North Korea leader Kim Jong Un said his country is nearing its goal of “equilibrium” in military force with the United States, as the United Nations Security Council strongly condemned the North’s “highly provocative” ballistic missile test on Friday.
+SEOUL, South Korea (AP) — North Korean leader Kim Jong Un said his country is nearing its goal of “equilibrium” in military force with the United States, as the United Nations Security Council strongly condemned the North’s “highly provocative” ballistic missile launch over Japan on Friday.

 The North’s official Korean Central News Agency carried Kim’s comments on Saturday — a day after U.S. and South Korean militaries detected the missile launch from the North Korean capital of Pyongyang.

-It traveled 3,700 kilometers (2,300 miles) as it flew over Japan before landing in the northern Pacific Ocean.
+It traveled 3,700 kilometers (2,300 miles) as it passed over the Japanese island of Hokkaido before landing in the northern Pacific Ocean.
 It was the country’s longest-ever test flight of a ballistic missile.

 The North has confirmed the missile as an intermediate range Hwasong-12, the same model launched over Japan on Aug.
 29.